 A number of North Coast farmers learned the hard way amid major wildfires in the past several years when their crop-insurance claims were rejected because grapes deemed unsalable weren’t tested before harvest for the key indicators that the resulting wine could develop smoke-related problems, according to Oberholster.

-ETS Laboratories, one of the independent testing firms that serves the wine business, had posted on its website earlier this week, the lab was back to offering test results in one or two days.
+ETS Laboratories, one of the independent testing firms that serves the wine business, had posted on its website earlier this week that turnaround times on smoke test results were delayed because the firm has had to staff up to handle an influx in samples, and testing is limited to the two main taint indicators for the time being.
+By Thursday, the lab was back to offering test results in one or two days.

 Heat from burning vegetation creates volatile phenols that travel in the smoke and, depending on a number of factors that are still being explored, can be absorbed into the vine leaves and grape berries.
 Of the seven volatile phenols associated with smoked wine, two primary indicators are guaiacol and 4-methylguaiacol.

 Problem is, these compounds easily bind with sugars in the grapes, creating six known “bound” compounds, which are converted back to the “free” forms during fermentation.
 So analyzing the fruit alone can miss the potential problem.

 A lot is at stake with the issue.
 Harvest is barely underway of the North Coast wine grape crop, which was valued at $1.7 billion last year.
 Knowing which fruit could have issues and which may not can affect decisions on grape purchasing, harvesting and winemaking.